-Employees of the Council are members of the Local Government Pension Scheme (if they take up the option to be part of the scheme), which is administered by Suffolk County Council.
+Employees of the Council are members of the Local Government Pension Scheme (LGPS) (if they take up the option to be part of the scheme), which is administered by Suffolk County Council.
 The scheme provides defined benefits to members (retirement lump sums and pensions) earned as employees working for the Council.
 The Local Government Pension Scheme is accounted for as a defined benefits scheme:

-- The defined benefit liabilities of the Suffolk County Council Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e., an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and expectations of projected earnings for current employees. - Scheme liabilities are discounted to their value at current prices.
-The discount rate employed for the 2022/23 accounts is 4.75% which is based on the yield available on long-dated, high quality corporate bonds, as measured by a Corporate Bond yield curve constructed as follows: - Use the "Hymans Robertson" corporate bond yield curve (based on the constituents of the iBoxx AA Corporate bond index) - The assets of the Suffolk County Council Pension Fund attributable to the Council are included in the Balance Sheet at their fair value: - quoted securities current bid price - unquoted securities professional estimate - unitised securities current bid price - property market value. - The change in the net pensions liability is analysed into three main components:
+- The defined benefit liabilities of the Suffolk County Council Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates etc., and expectations of projected earnings for current employees. - Scheme liabilities are discounted to their value at current prices.
+The discount rate employed for the 2024/25 accounts is 5.8% which is based on the yield available on longdated, high quality corporate bonds, as measured by a Corporate Bond yield curve constructed as follows: - Use the "Hymans Robertson" corporate bond yield curve (based on the constituents of AA Corporate bond index) - The assets of the Suffolk County Council Pension Fund attributable to the Council are included in the Balance Sheet at their fair value - The change in the net pensions liability is analysed into three main components: